The Legend of Zelda: Spirit Tracks: Synopsis

-Spirit Tracks takes place at the end of the "Adult Timeline" within the Zelda continuity: it takes place a century following the events of The Wind Waker and its direct sequel Phantom Hourglass.
-Long ago, Spirits known as Lokomos escaped their realm to end a war with the Demon King Malladus by sealing him away below the Tower of Spirits with the "Spirit Tracks", a network of chains that runs across the region.
+Spirit Tracks is the third and last game in the Adult Era of the "Victorious Hero" timeline within the Zelda continuity: it takes place a century after the events of The Wind Waker and its direct sequel Phantom Hourglass.
+Long ago, the Spirits known as Lokomos escaped their realm to end a war with the Demon King Malladus by sealing him away below the Tower of Spirits with the "Spirit Tracks", a network of chains that runs across the region.
 Following the events of The Wind Waker and Phantom Hourglass, the previous incarnations of Link and Zelda settled the land, christening it as "New Hyrule" after their old homeland.
 The inhabitants of New Hyrule develop steam trains that can travel on the Spirit Tracks.

 A century later, a new incarnation of Link successfully graduates as a train engineer.
-At his graduation ceremony in Hyrule Castle, he meets Princess Zelda and her chancellor Cole.
+At his graduation ceremony in Hyrule Castle, he meets the new incarnation of Princess Zelda and her chancellor Cole.
 Zelda befriends Link and asks for his aid in escaping Hyrule Castle to investigate the vanishing Spirit Tracks.
 On their way to the Tower of Spirits, the source of the Spirit Tracks' power, it is revealed that Cole is a demon serving Malladus.
 With his accomplice Byrne, Cole disembodies Zelda's spirit from her body.
 As only a host with sacred blood can sustain Malladus, Cole plans to allow Malladus to possess Zelda's body.
 Spirit-Zelda flees to Hyrule Castle, while the Tower of Spirits fragments as the disappearing rails loosen Malladus' bonds.
 Link attempts to attack Cole, but is knocked unconscious by Byrne.